Asking for Feedback After a Job Interview

 1. Don’t be embarrassed to ask for feedback

 It might seem awkward to approach the employer that rejected you saying, “How could I have done better?
 What did that other candidate do that I didn’t?”
 But it’s not!
 How can you ever be expected to learn how to improve your job applications if you don’t understand what you could have done better?
 Employers understand this logic and if they have time, are happy to help an applicant who asks for some guidance/pointers.

-2. Be clear about what you want!
-Be polite!
+2. Be clear about what you want, but be polite!

 Here’s an example of an email you could send an employer after you didn’t get the job:

 Thank you so much for the time you spent interviewing [if you interviewed] and reviewing my resume for [position you’re applying for].
 I know I didn’t get the position, but I was curious what I could have improved about my application/interview, and what experience other candidates brought to the table, that gave them the edge over me so I can do better for the next job I apply to.
 If you would be willing to offer some brief feedback or critique, it would be immensely appreciated!

 3. Don’t be discouraged if you don't get a response.

 In many cases, especially with large corporate employers, your hiring manager may get so many applications and schedule so many interviews that they simply don’t have time to reply to your email asking for feedback.
 This doesn't mean you shouldn’t send your feedback request anyway, but don’t get discouraged if all you hear is radio silence.
 You’ll never hear anything back if you don’t ask!